eivindsimonsen/lift-workout-app/README.md

-# Fremv
+# LIFT - Training log

-En moderne treningslogg bygget med Vue 3 (Composition API) og TypeScript.
-Fremv gjør det enkelt å registrere økter, følge progresjon og se meningsfulle statistikker – med fokus på konsistens, styrkeutvikling og en clean UI/UX.
+A modern training log built with Vue 3 (Composition API) and TypeScript.
+LIFT makes it easy to log workouts, track progress and view meaningful statistics – with focus on consistency, strength development and a clean UI/UX.

 ## Innhold